Quality Management Program and Resources

 - Members who had a recent hospital stay or emergency department visit for mental illness and/or substance use disorders, helping members receive timely follow-up care.

 Alcohol and substance use

 In collaboration with MHN to help improve the diagnosis, treatment and follow-up care of alcohol and other drug (AOD) use, Health Net has included information about signs, symptoms and PCP management in the following tip sheets.
-Go to Health Net Provider Library, select Education, Training and Other Materials, then select:
+Go to the HEDIS Measures and Billing Codes page to view any of the following:

 - Alcohol and Other Drug Treatment – IET Tip Sheet.

 - Behavioral Health (BH) Information Exchange to Help Improve Outcomes – BH Information Exchange.